 I even know of one very famous music award in the UK where a lot of money secretly gets passed on by record companies to get their artists onto the shortlist.
 I can't name the award here through fear of being sued for libel.
 But if you happen to be a reader in the UK then I guarantee you will have heard of this particular music award.
 I know this is true because I have a friend who works in the music industry who was offered the chance to be on the shortlist if enough money was handed over.
 Secretly, of course.

-So whenever it comes to this time of year and I go onto social media see the array of companies boasting about winning awards, I take it all with a huge pinch of salt.
-The entire business awards industry is a complete 'con trick' simply designed to raise money for the award organisers.
+So, whenever it comes to this time of year and I see on social media an array of people boasting about 'winning' awards, I take it all with a huge pinch of salt.
+The entire business awards industry is a complete 'con trick' designed to raise money for the award organisers.
+Hashtag brownenvelopes - if you know what I mean!

 With this in mind I have recently noticed on several social media sites, a plethora of people in dinner jackets and cocktail dresses clutching awards and bragging about how successful they are.
 And I just think to myself, you are a complete fraud and you know you are a fraud.
 It's just such a shame that many of your customers will be taken-in by this sham.